Contents and Quick Navigation

 There are plenty of reasons why people give up their dogs.
 Naturally, these range from ridiculous excuses about him not matching the colour of sofa to heart-rending stories about cockapoo temperament problems getting him to settle in.

 Yet, in an ideal world you would be completely certain that a dog is right for you from the very start.
 After all, no-one wants to go through the grief, the hassle and the stress of giving up a dog because they didn’t look into everything fully at the start.

-If you are currently thinking about getting a new dog then you may be worried about whether any Cockapoo temperament problems will make settling in to family life a hassle.
-Well, this is one of the friendliest and happiest types of pooch around but it is still important that you understand everything that you need to know about their personalities and temperaments.
+If you are currently thinking about getting a new dog then you may be worried about whether any Cockapoo behaviour problems will make settling in to family life a hassle.
+Well, this is one of the friendliest and happiest types of pooch around but it is still important that you understand everything that you need to know about their behaviour and temperaments.